lancenacabuan/Shaliah/README.md

 -   Jesus accepting worship/homage (e.g., John 20:28 or Matthew 14:33
-    after walking on water, "those in the boat worshiped him saying, truly you are the Son of God")–Normally only God is worshiped.
+    after walking on water, "those in the boat worshiped him saying, truly you are the Son of God") – Normally only God is worshiped.
     But if the agent represents God, showing honor to the agent is showing honor to the sender.
 Unitarians often mention that *"worship"* has degrees.
-They point out that in the OT, sometimes people bowed to kings or prophets–not as gods but as respect to God's anointed.
+They point out that in the OT, sometimes people bowed to kings or prophets – not as gods but as respect to God's anointed.
 They interpret worship of Christ similarly: not as a rival deity but as honoring God through His Son.
 Philippians 2:10-11 is highlighted: every knee bows to Jesus and confesses him as Lord